nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/tflm_label_image_ext_mem/readme.md

 The key innovation in this example is the **fetch-weights-to-SRAM** mechanism:

 - **Model Storage**: The complete model (~4.3 MB) is stored in external xSPI flash memory

 - **Weight Fetching**: During inference, model weights are fetched from external flash to internal SRAM (scratch buffer)
+    > **Note**: Scratch memory is only required when using a Neutron-enabled model.
+For non-Neutron models, the scratch memory is not needed.

 - **NPU Execution**: The Neutron NPU executes operations using weights cached in internal SRAM

 This technique enables running large models that exceed the available internal SRAM capacity.